DjangoGirls/organizer-manual/environment/README.md

 ## Communication

 When communicating as a Django Girls' organizer, we ask you to **not use "hey guys!" as a greeting**.
-It might be consider as gender neutral by some, but it's not the case [everywhere](https://18f.gsa.gov/2016/01/12/hacking-inclusion-by-customizing-a-slack-bot/).
+It might be considered as gender neutral by some, but it's not the case [everywhere](https://18f.gsa.gov/2016/01/12/hacking-inclusion-by-customizing-a-slack-bot/).
 We want our organization to be as inclusive as possible so, instead, you can use:

 * "Hi everyone!"
 * "Hey folks!"